 These cookies are perfect Gingersnap cookies.
 They are full of flavor and crispy.

-I love the cloves, ginger, and cinnamon in these gingersnap cookies.
+The cloves, ginger, and cinnamon in these gingersnap cookies make these cookies amazing.

-Every time I do a Gooseberry Cookbook Giveaway I ask you to leave me a comment letting me know about your favorite Gooseberry cookbook or recipe.
-I enjoy all of Gooseberry’s cookbooks, but I have a new favorite.
-I love this Gooseberry Patch Hometown Harvest Cookbook!
-It is full of Fall recipes using pumpkin, sweet potatoes, turkey, ham, apples, cinnamon, nutmeg, allspice, and much more.
+This Gooseberry Patch Hometown Harvest Cookbook is full of Fall recipes using pumpkin, sweet potatoes, turkey, ham, apples, cinnamon, nutmeg, allspice, and much more.
 If you enjoy Fall and Fall recipes, you will enjoy Hometown Harvest.